MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 == Cache

-Assuming a common modern day computer system, cache memory is a special kind of memory that sits between a computers main memory and the CPU (central processing unit).
+Assuming a common modern day computer system, cache memory is a special kind of memory that sits between a computer's main memory and the CPU (central processing unit).
 Cache memory allows for extremely fast retrieval of data and therefore allows programs to execute faster.
 Cache memory is orders of magnitude faster than main memory but is usually very small relative to main memory @smith1982cache.
 CPU cache also tends to come in multiple levels most commonly designated as L1, L2, etc. where L1 is the smallest cache but the fastest with speeds decreasing and size increasing as the numbers go up @hennessy2011computer.
 Hennessy and Patterson in their book also describe the principle of locality which states that data recently used is likely to be used again as well as the data around it (around it meaning neighboring memory addresses) @hennessy2011computer.
-This principle is applied by the not just putting the accessed data in cache but data around it, this is known as a cache line.
+This principle is applied by not just putting the accessed data in cache but data around it, this is known as a cache line.
 This implies that certain data structures have better cache locality since they are more tightly grouped together.
 A common example of this is a linked list vs an array.

 #figure(
   caption: [An example of how arrays are allocated in memory.],